Advanced Braille

 Class Materials

-• Instruction Manual for Braille Transcribing - UEB Edition, 2015 (lessons 7-19, Appendix A, and Drills Reporoducted in Braille) Will be provided through the BEST Grant.
+- Instruction Manual for Braille Transcribing - UEB Edition, 2015 (lessons 7-19, Appendix A, and Drills Reporoducted in Braille) Will be provided through The AT&AEM Center.

-• Additional handouts provided by instructor.
-Will be provided through the BEST Grant.
+- Additional handouts provided by instructor.
+Will be provided through The AT&AEM Center.

 Instructor